-Behind the Seljalandsfoss falls in photos
+Behind Seljalandsfoss in photos

+I completed the tour behind the waterfall anticlockwise.
 I think this is the best option as one section is rocky and slippery and I believe it is better to climb it than walk it down, I saw some people having difficulty.

 This is a great experience!

 As you start being on the side some volume appears and once behind the shape of the pool and the "cave" give the waterfall so much depth!

 It is an experience for all the senses with the sound reverberating against the wall, the spray landing on your skin and the smell of the wet grass.

-Below are few more photos of what it looks like but without the sound and the mist, it is not possible to give you the full experience 🙂
+Below are few more photos of what it looks like but without the sound and the mist, it is not possible to give you the full experience.

-The neighbor waterfall - Gljufrafoss (Gljufrabui)
+The neighboring waterfall - Gljufrabui (Gljufrafoss)